Local Clustering in Contextual Multi-Armed Bandits: Acknowledgement

 \section{Acknowledgement}

 This work is supported by National Science Foundation under Award No. IIS-1947203 and IIS-2002540.
 The views and conclusions are those of the authors and should not be interpreted as representing the official policies of the funding agencies or the government.
+We would like to specially thank Zhiyong Wang for carefully checking the proofs of this paper, and Yunzhe Qi for the insightful discussions.